-Alyse Nelson is president and chief executive officer of Vital Voices Global Partnership.
-A cofounder of Vital Voices, Alyse has worked for the organization for 19 years, serving as vice president and senior director of programs before assuming her current role in 2009.
-Alyse has worked with women leaders to develop training programs and international forums in over 140 countries and has interviewed more than 200 international leaders, including Liberian president Ellen Johnson Sirleaf and former presidents Mary Robinson and Bill Clinton, as well as Nobel Peace Prize laureates Aung San Suu Kyi, Wangari Maathai, and Muhammad Yunus.
-Under her leadership, Vital Voices has tripled in size and expanded its global reach to serve a network of over 15,000 women leaders in 144 countries.
+Alyse Nelson is president and CEO of Vital Voices Global Partnership.
+A cofounder of Vital Voices, Alyse has worked for the organization for over 20 years, serving as vice president and senior director of programs before assuming her current role in 2009.
+Under her leadership, Vital Voices has expanded its reach to serve over 18,000 women leaders across 182 countries.

 Previously, Alyse served as deputy director of the State Department’s Vital Voices Global Democracy Initiative and worked with the President’s Interagency Council on Women at the White House.
 Alyse is a Member on the Council on Foreign Relations, and serves as a Board Member of Running Start, RAD-AID and Black Trans Femmes in the Arts Collective.